logaretm/vee-validate/docs/src/templates/markdown/validation/flags.md

 Notice the additional checks before the actual flag check, this is because the flags aren't actually available until the `mounted()` life cycle event, so to avoid `created()` life cycle errors we need to add those checks.

-This can become quite tedious if you are referencing multiple flags, so It might be useful to use the `mapFields` helper, which is similair to Vuex's `mapGetters` and `mapActions` as it maps a field object to a computed property.
+This can become quite tedious if you are referencing multiple flags, so it might be useful to use the `mapFields` helper, which is similar to Vuex's `mapGetters` and `mapActions` as it maps a field object to a computed property.

 ```js
 import { mapFields } from 'vee-validate'